-- Storing a frame memory still image for a snapshot or keyframe is simply storing a still image as it is on one of the eight frame memory outputs.
-Similarly, reproducing a frame memory still image by means of a snapshot or keyframe is simply reproducing a still image as it is on one of the eight frame memory outputs.
-As concerns as a snapshot or keyframe, settings in the Freeze menu, Composite menu or other menus relating to frame memory have no effect. - To reproduce a frame memory still image by recalling a snapshot or keyframe, you must have the same still image that was present in the frame memory when you saved the snapshot or keyframe.

-Therefore, when saving a snapshot or keyframe using frame memory, you must also save the still image to a storage media such as the hard disk.
+- The saving and recalling of frame memory images for snapshots and keyframes is restricted to the still images or clips on the eight frame memory outputs.
+The settings made for frame memory images in the Freeze menu, Composite menu or other menus do not apply to snapshots or keyframes. - To reproduce a frame memory still image or a clip of them by recalling a snapshot or keyframe, you must have the same images that were present in the frame memory when you saved the snapshot or keyframe.
+Therefore, when saving a snapshot or keyframe using frame memory, you must also save the images to a storage media such as the hard disk.

-External hard disk drive access
+External Hard Disk Drive Access

 In an MVS-8000A system, you can connect a hard disk drive to the IEEE1394 port of the switcher processor, to carry out the following operations.
 Format: Format the hard disk.
 Backup: Batch saving of files from frame memory to the hard disk.
 Restore: Restoring frame memory from files saved on the hard disk.